ccs282/adv_env_econ_24/README.md

 ## How to use this repository

+The idea behind this repository (=folder) is to have one place that contains all relevant materials: slides, tutorials, scripts, ...
+The advantage of using a git repository is that it is designed such that you all can download (or clone) it and easily keep it synced to the newest version that's hosted here in Github.
+That way, we are all on the same page and have the same files to work with.

+This file here is called a `README`.
+As the name suggests, this is the first thing one is supposed to read when looking at a directory.
+We have made two subfolders for the respective hands-on parts - empirics and modelling - which each have a more specific `README` file in their respective subdirectory.
+For more information on how to get this Github repository onto your own computer, see [here](./modelling/README.md#3-opening-the-jupyter-notebook).

+Over time, this directory will evolve as more slides, tutorials, and code snippets are uploaded.
+Ideally, you'll all have your own version of this repository on your computers that you keep in sync with the one that we host on Github.
+Feel free to contact us about any Github-related questions.
+We will also continue to put slides onto Stine.

 ---

 ## Software Requirements

 ### Julia

 For the hands-on modelling part of the lecture, we are gonna be working in [`Julia`](https://julialang.org).
-Specifically, we're gonna be using the [`Mimi` package](https://www.mimiframework.org/Mimi.jl/stable/).
+Specifically, we're gonna be using the [`Mimi` package](https://www.mimiframework.org/).

 Go to the [modelling README](./modelling/README.md) to see more on how to install Julia, open Jupyter Notebooks and working with Mimi.